 While dresses may not seem the obvious answer to what to wear in the snow, as this look is all about layering, you can easily opt for a dress for cold weather outfits that require a little more polish - great if you have evening plans or need a sharp look for the office.
 Layering is all important here, as it renders lighter dresses more snow-day-ready, think roll necks under floral midi dresses, or a cashmere sweater slipped on over the top.
 Finish the look with one of the best wool coats - the higher the wool content, the warmer your coat will be.
 Add thick tights and hardy boots for a trend-led look that won't let you down in a flurry.

-Unsurprisingly, thermals are a popular choice for what to wear in the snow, as they are designed to lock a layer of heat in, keeping your body temperature warm and regulated.
-While thermals used to be seen as something hidden, worn discreetly under clothing to stop a chill, in recent years, thanks to the popularity of athleisure and ski clothing, and advancement in fabric technology, your favorite thermals can easily contribute to stylish day outfits too.
+Unsurprisingly, thermals are a popular choice for what to wear in the snow, as they are designed to lock a layer of heat in, keeping your body temperature warm and regulated - ideal for what to wear skiing.
+While thermals used to be seen as something hidden, worn discreetly under clothing to stop a chill, in recent years, thanks to the popularity of athleisure and ski clothing, and advancement in fabric technology, your favourite thermals can easily contribute to stylish day outfits too.
 Look out for smart bodycon tops that make great layering pieces, or thermal trousers that can make tackling snowy days a breeze.

 6. What shoes to wear in the snow

 Need help deciding what shoes to wear in the snow?
 Selecting the right footwear to keep you upright in the snow is incredibly important and there are three things to consider when it comes to what shoes to wear in the snow.